catsclaw/triumphweb/content/faq/combat.md

 ---
-title: "How does combat work?"
+title: How does combat work?
 date: 2019-07-26T08:40:11+02:00
 draft: false
 navSection: faq
+faqSection: Combat
 ---

 As *Triumph* is built around a winner-takes-all fight to the death, there's going to be conflict between players.
 We have a number of design goals for a combat system.